signal18/docs.signal18.io/03.usage/03.api/docs.md

 ## API Client Usage

-The rest API is using JWT TLS and is served by default on port 3000 by the  replication-manager monitor
+The rest API is using JWT TLS and is served by default on port 3000 by the replication-manager monitor/

-One can customize  credential via setting your own user password in configuration file
+Credentials can be customized by setting your own user and password in configuration file.

 ```
 api-port ="3000"
 api-credential = "admin:repman"
 ```

-At startup of the monitor some x509 certificates are loaded from the replication-manager share directory to ensure TLS https secure communication.
+At startup of the monitor, X509 certificates are loaded from the replication-manager share directory to ensure TLS https secure communication.

 Replace those files with your own certificate to make sure your deployment is secured.